 Essentially, those in opposition to raw milk argue that it allows for the growth of disease-producing bacteria.
 Furthermore, critics argue that pasteurization results in a minor 10-30 percent reduction in heat sensitive vitamins (vitamin C and thiamine), which is irrelevant because milk is not a “significant source” of these nutrients.

 Capturing the ear of Federal Judge Norma Holloway Johnson, in 1986 raw milk and raw milk products were banned from interstate sale and shipment.
 In recent years, however, vehement supporters of raw milk have begun to realign their bases and take an aggressive stance on raw milk law.
-Of course, controversy surround raw milk still exists today.

 Many point to the argument that pasteurization also results in the destruction immunoglobulins and enzymes including lactases and lipases.
 According to pediatrician Paul M. Fleiss, M.D, “Raw milk contains lipase, free fatty acids, which when absorbed help the body utilize fat better.
 This is why some allergies might be due to pasteurized milk.”